-One of the biggest hurdles that a company faces when they realize they need a business management solution is deciding what excatly it is that they need.
+One of the biggest hurdles that a company faces when they realize they need a CRM contractor software solution is deciding what exactly it is that they need.
 With so many options on the market, it’s easy to be distracted by flashy features that may look cool, but don’t really have any use for your business.

 Too often, when a contractor is looking for a CRM (Customer Relationship Management software), the owner just sends one of their managers out to find something that might be a good fit.
 They go through a demo with a few different providers, and then make their decision based on anything from price to a neat tool that it offers.

 Choosing a new piece of CRM contractor software is a huge step for any company, especially if you have never done anything on this scale before.
 As you start down this path, there will be challenges, some expected, and some not.
 If your company is going to get the most out of this venture, you will first and foremost, need to have a definition for what success looks like.
 Basically, in a year from now, how will you MEASURE whether you made the right decision, or not?

 Before you start looking for a software solution, it’s important to grab your team together and nail down what they are looking for.
 Whether you are a small “mom & pop” operation or a large business with multiple department heads, it’s important for your team to decide what’s important BEFORE you go shopping for CRM contractor software.
 This way, you ask the right questions during the demo, and you can make your ultimate decision based on facts, rather than a slick sales representative, or a fancy interface alone.

 Here are my top 5 recommendations for your team to go over:

 1. What are the current problems you need solutions for?

 Resist the urge to look for solutions to vague problems like “The sales team needs to have an awesome estimate builder!”, and instead look for a specific problem you need to overcome like “Our sales team struggles to write profitable estimates based on our material costs.
 We need a system that will allow them to pull prices from our supplier.”